The Elder Scrolls: Setting

 After Daggerfall, the designers focused on further expanding the lore once they realized they still did not know much about the world's fictional history or religions.
 The series' fictional cosmology is inspired by Gnosticism.
 There are contradictory creation myths, one of which claims that some of the gods were tricked into creating the mortal world, surrendering a portion of their power.
-These became the Nine Divines (also known as Aedra), who are worshipped as benevolent deities.
+These became the Eight Divines (also known as Aedra), who are worshipped as benevolent deities.
+A Ninth Divine, Talos, was added upon the death of Tiber Septim, who was the first to unite Tamriel under a single empire.
+Tiber Septim's apotheosis as Talos remains controversial, especially among elven races, and is one of the major conflicts of The Elder Scrolls V: Skyrim.
 A separate pantheon of more demonic deities known as the Daedra retain their full power and reside in Oblivion, a separate dimension.
 Individual Daedra are not necessarily evil, though they are often depicted as lacking empathy.

 The Elder Scrolls games primarily take place on the continent of Tamriel, located on the planet of Nirn.
 The exceptions are An Elder Scrolls Legend: Battlespire, which is set in a different dimension; portions of The Elder Scrolls IV: Oblivion and the entirety of its expansion, Shivering Isles, which take place in Oblivion; quests in Oblivion during the Dawnguard and Dragonborn add-ons of The Elder Scrolls V: Skyrim; and further quests in Oblivion from The Elder Scrolls Online.
-Other continents exist on Nirn aside from Tamriel, such as Akavir, Yokuda, and Atmora, but the people of Tamriel have little to no contact with these other continents and therefore do not possess much verifiable knowledge about them.
+Other continents exist on Nirn aside from Tamriel, such as Akavir, Pyandonea, Yokuda, and Atmora, but the people of Tamriel have little to no contact with these other continents and therefore do not possess much verifiable knowledge about them.

 Tamriel comprises nine provinces, each of which is dominated by a distinct race: Black Marsh is home to the Argonians; Cyrodiil is home to the Imperials; Elsweyr is home to the Khajiit; Hammerfell is home to the Redguards; High Rock is home to the Bretons; Morrowind is home to the Dunmer, or Dark Elves; Skyrim is home to the Nords; Summerset Isle is home to the Altmer, or High Elves; and Valenwood is home to the Bosmer, or Wood Elves.
 A tenth race, the Orsimer, or Orcs, reside in settlements scattered across Tamriel and, at some points in history, a kingdom inside High Rock known as Orsinium.